 - Bananas: I like a lot of bananas in my banana cream pie.
 Two layers of bananas will not only add more banana flavor but also adds some texture to the finished pie.
 The layer of bananas under the custard will be protected and won’t brown if served within 24 hours.
 Top the pie with more bananas just before serving to prevent them from browning.

 - Whipped cream: No cream pie is complete without a mountain of whipped cream on top.
 For the perfect homemade whipped cream, Whisk heavy or whipping cream with powdered or icing sugar.
 If using a mixer, use the slowest speed.
 This might take longer but whipping cream slowly creates more stable air bubbles that won’t collapse quickly and cause the cream to split and weep.
 Pipe the cream onto the banana cream pie with a star tip nozzle or simply dollop on before slicing and serving.

-Make the pie up to a day in advance and simply top with fresh sliced banana and whipped cream before serving.
+Make the pie up to a day in advance and simply top with fresh sliced bananas and whipped cream before serving.
 Alternatively, the crust can be made and blind baked 2-3 days in advance.
 I wouldn’t recommend freezing banana cream pie however the pastry can be wrapped and frozen for up to 3 months.

 Banana Cream Pie

 - 1½ cups flour